 Hrvatska, Obrov ul.
 5, 21000, Split, Croatia

 I hope you have gotten a tiny taste crush for Croatia.
 Even if seafood isn’t your thing – there is so much to try.
 Will be sharing more about geography and activities we enjoyed in upcoming posts.
 Stay tuned.
 Did I miss a favorite Croatian dish?
-Please share in he comments below – I guarantee that will not be my last visit and I’ll need new things to try!
+Check out this list of 76 more delicious regional options for inspiration.
+Please share in the comments below – I guarantee that will not be my last visit and I’ll need new things to try!

 Cheers from Copenhagen, which is thankfully still full of blue skies and not such cold Autumn weather … yet!